flyteorg/flyte/rsts/howto/authentication/setup.rst

 Continuous Integration - CI
 ***************************

-If your organization does any automated registration, then you'll need to authenticate with the `basic authentication <https://tools.ietf.org/html/rfc2617>`_ flow (username and password effectively) as CI systems are generally not suitable OAuth resource owners.
+If your organization does any automated registration, then you'll need to authenticate with the `basic authentication <https://tools.ietf.org/html/rfc2617>`_ flow (username and password effectively).
 After retrieving an access token from the IDP, you can send it along to Flyte Admin as usual.

 Flytekit configuration variables are automatically designed to look up values from relevant environment variables.
 However, to aid with continuous integration use-cases, Flytekit configuration can also reference other environment variables.